0x23/OpenMicroManipulatorGUI/README.md

 ## 🔧 Configuration

-The serial port and the live view camera can be found in main.py.
+The serial port and the live view camera configuration can be found in main.py.

 ## 📷 Camera